 To help participants prepare for the Conference, all accessibility features provided are listed on the Conference website.
 This Accessibility User Guide is also available for download as an accessible MS Word document.
 Hard copies of this guide will be available at the registration desk at the Conference.

 There is an accessible video, with International Sign and captioning, that gives you an overview of the key accessibility features at the Conference.
-This will be available online soon at https://conference.zeroproject.org/.
+This is available at https://conference.zeroproject.org/.